seblavoie/quick-sequence/README.md

-# Quick Stitch - Image sequence video Creator
+# Quick Stitch - Image Sequence to Featherweight Videos

-Turn image sequences into MP4 or QuickTime ProRes video files locally in your browser with minimal necesseray fps for small file sizes.
+Transform image sequences into MP4 or QuickTime ProRes video files locally in your browser with minimal necessary fps for dramatically small file sizes.

 ## ✨ Key Benefits